top of page

 • NATURE AND ARTS programming for families with children

-• A multilingual family LIBRARY with books in Indigenous languages (Otomí, Mam, Zapoteco, Mixteco, Nahuatl, Mayan, Purépecha), Spanish, and English
+• A small multilingual family LIBRARY with books in Indigenous languages (Otomí, Mam, Zapoteco, Mixteco, Nahuatl, Mayan, Purépecha), Spanish, and English

 • A seasonal community MILPA, an ancient agricultural-relational system of the Anahuac